actix/actix-website/content/docs/extractors.md

 {{< include-example example="request-handlers" file="main.rs" section="data" >}}

 Although this handler will work, `self.0` will be different depending on the number of threads and number of requests processed per thread.
-A proper implementation would use `Arc` and `AtomicUsize`.
+A proper implementation would use `web::Data` and `AtomicUsize`.

 {{< include-example example="request-handlers" file="handlers_arc.rs" section="arc" >}}